 How Many Payment Gateways Do You Need?

 Not all of your customers will have cards and accounts of the same payment processor.
-In most cases, you will need to sign up with more than one payment provider.
+In most cases, you’ll need to sign up with more than one payment provider.

-Therefore, there is a possibility that you might need to have integrated platforms that support more than one payment method.
-You should understand the cost of each of the platforms that you will use, which may include different processing fees, platform fees, and costs related to security.
+Therefore, there’s a possibility that you might need to have integrated platforms that support more than one payment method.
+You should understand the cost of each of the platforms that you want to use, which may include different processing fees, platform fees, and costs related to security.